Area code 604: History

-Area code 604 is one of the original 86 area codes assigned in 1947 in the contiguous United States and the then-nine provinces of Canada.
-It served the entire province of British Columbia.
-Until 1988, 604 also included Point Roberts, Washington, a pene-enclave of the United States; Point Roberts was transferred in 1988 to area code 206 and is now served by area code 360.
+Area code 604 is one of the original 86 area codes assigned in 1947 in the contiguous United States and Canada.
+It designated the province of British Columbia.
+604 also served Point Roberts, Washington, a pene-enclave of the United States until 1968, when the area was reassigned to area code 206; since 1995, it is served by area code 360.

 Despite British Columbia's growth in the second half of the 20th century, 604 remained the province's sole area code for nearly 50 years.
-By the mid-1990s, however, the need for a new area code in the province could no longer be staved off, largely because of Canada's number allocation system.
-Every competitive local exchange carrier in the country is allocated blocks of 10,000 numbers, corresponding to a single three-digit prefix, for every rate centre in which it offers service, even for the smallest hamlets.
+By the mid-1990s, however, the need for a new area code in the province arose from rapid expansion of telecommunication services for cell phones and pagers.
+The number shortage was particularly severe in the Lower Mainland, which was home to most of the province's landlines and most of its other telecommunications devices requiring telephone numbers.